ds-wm/atsa-2021/notes/b1-notes_cning0506.md

 [Lecture Slides](https://ds-wm.github.io/course/atsa/lectures/intro-to-ts/index.html#/applied-time-series-analysis)

 **Why Time Series?**
 There are three main reasons why we care about Time Series in Data Science.
 One, data science is the field that find patterns in data.
 Two, Time Series is a specific type of data.
 Three, we use special tools to find patterns in time series.
-Time Series data can be useful in two cases, modelling and forecasting.
+Time Series data can be useful in two cases, **modelling** and **forecasting**.

 **The Four V's of Big Data**
   - Volume